scottfr/SystemsBook/Contents/Contents.md

 - [v1 13.05.14](./ModelsAndTruth-v1.pdf) Put comments in -> [Models and Truth](http://linkd.in/129rKBB)

+## Chapter 8 - Building Confidence in Models

 ## Chapter 9 - The Process of Modeling ##

 > where does model calibration go?
+> Fabian says to add a Group Model Building in here...

 * Reference Modes/Pattern Matching
 * "Big Batch"/"Small Batch" Approaches to Modeling